 Though illegal, systemic age discrimination among highly compensated employees over 50, especially over 60, is rampant in corporate America.
 Discrimination based on gender, race, sexual orientation, and disability is also widespread.
 Many highly compensated employees face discrimination based on their country of origin.
 This can apply to Americans who are prevented from advancing in their career with foreign-owned entities.
 For someone loyal, productive employee, feelings of pain and betrayal are natural when you are disrespected, brushed off, and suddenly deemed expendable or unworthy of promotion.
 Also, the loss of income and benefits can be incredibly disruptive and hurtful to you and your family, and finding a new position typically takes much longer for a highly compensated employee.
 Discrimination of any kind is both unethical and illegal, but it is also difficult to prove without a highly experienced employment lawyer working on your behalf.

 How an Employment Attorney Can Help

-If you suspect your employer is planning to terminate you or stop you from moving into a more prominent role, you can maximize your leverage by hiring an employment attorney while you’re still employed.
+Suppose you suspect your employer is planning to terminate you or stop you from moving into a more prominent role.
+In that case, you can maximize your need to hire a skilled employment attorney to protect your rights.
+We can help.
+We have the experience.
 Contact us today to schedule a consultation.